Busso00/stroboscopic_donut/README.md

-# STROBOSCOPIC_DONUT
+# STROBOSCOPIC_DONUT :coffee::doughnut:
-A "simple" stroboscopic donut :doughnut:
+A "simple" stroboscopic donut

 It's not actually the simplest thing I have implemented ;)